 Research shows that 1 in 4 Australians are incontinent and 1 in 5 Australians leak when they laugh.
 Pelvic floor function is vital to help women manage their incontinence.
 Seeing a Women’s Health Physiotherapist for an appropriate assessment is the first step to help you get a better understanding of your incontinence.

 A Women’s Health Physiotherapy Assessment starts with a comprehensive history about your pelvic floor function, bladder and bowel habits, sexual and obstetric background.
 We usually recommend an internal vaginal examination.
 Although not always required, this can really help us properly assess your pelvic floor function, which will in turn help us work out what the appropriate treatment option is for you.
 Following the initial assessment, we will then come up with the best management plan for you.
-This may involve a pelvic floor strengthening program, retraining of your bladder habits, relaxation and breathing techniques, possible lifestyle changes, use of support devices such as pessaries and in some cases, the use of specific pelvic floor equipment may be indicated (e.g. electrical stimulation unit or weighted pelvic floor training tools).
+This may involve a pelvic floor strengthening program, retraining of your bladder habits, relaxation and breathing techniques, possible lifestyle changes and in some cases, the use of specific pelvic floor equipment may be indicated (e.g. electrical stimulation unit or weighted pelvic floor training tools).
 We will also determine if any further input from other health professionals or onward referral is needed.

 The Continence Foundation of Australia has developed a simple yet effective quiz for women to take.
 If you answer YES to any of the questions, then you should see a Women’s Health Physiotherapist so they can help you with your potential bladder or bowel problem.